Last Updated 1/10/2020

 Insurer Holders of Surplus Notes

-Insurer holders of surplus notes (insurers who have acquired surplus notes issued from other insurers) shall report the acquired surplus note in accordance with the measurement guidance specified in paragraphs 10 and 11 of SSAP No. 41R—Surplus Notes.
+Insurer holders of surplus notes (those who have acquired surplus notes issued from other insurers) shall report the acquired surplus note in accordance with the measurement guidance specified in paragraphs 10 and 11 of SSAP No. 41R—Surplus Notes.
 The measurement method (either amortized cost or fair value) is determined based on whether a surplus note has been rated by a credit rating provider (CRP) and the quality of the CRP rating.
-Additionally, if the holders of surplus notes have not received interest and principal payments because the domiciliary state has not approved payment, the holder of the surplus note must consider whether the surplus note should be written down as other-than-temporarily impaired.
+Additionally, if the holders of surplus notes have not received interest and principal payments because the domiciliary state has not approved payment, the holder of the surplus note must consider whether the surplus note should be written down as being impaired.

 Surplus notes' credit ratings are notched from the issuer rating of the insurer to reflect the notes' deep subordination and the regulatory environment.
 The exercise of state insurance regulatory authority over surplus notes protecting insurers' capital position in times of stress is viewed as a credit positive for rating agencies.
 According to A.M.
-Best, for higher rated insurers, surplus note ratings are typically rated two notches below the issuer credit rating (ICR).
+Best, for higher rated insurers, surplus note ratings are typically rated two notches below the issuers credit rating (ICR).
 However, for lower rated insurers the rating for surplus noted could be more than two notches lower than ICR.